 For a list of the variety of bike races that can be labeled as ultra-distance or ultracycling, visit the Wikipedia page.
 The main races in certain categories and the differences between those categories are summarized below.
+Please Contact Me if you know about a major event that should be added.

 - The Tour Divide is a mountain bike race across the Rocky Mountains from Canada through the USA to the Mexican border.
 It is regarded as the first bikepacking race of this nature, having first been run as a mass-start race in 2008 (Wikipedia article).